-I am an Internationally recognized Technology Visionary.
+I am an Internationally recognized Technology Visionary (Intercon).
 I am/will be known for my work at the confluence of Science and Spirituality.

 My story is an EPIC journey of a person, though born to teenage addicts and sent to the foster care system, who rises to the top of multiple industries.
 For example, while teaching Geospatial Information Science at the United States Military Academy, West Point, I researched "Virtual Learning" and worked online almost 20 years before the National school closures in response to the pandemic.

-I am selective with the families with whom I work because I am unafraid to cross boundaries set by government imposed regulations.
-I am not phased by messiness of home life (see paragraph 2); however, I will not work with a family who is disrespectful to one another in word or deed.
-Manners and Kindness are at the forefront to me.
+I am selective with the families with whom I work because I am unafraid to cross boundaries set by government-imposed regulations.
+I am not phased by the messiness of home life (see paragraph 2); however, I will not work with a family who is disrespectful to one another in word or deed.
+Manners and Kindness are at the forefront.

 I am a Being of Love, Light, and Kindness who wants everyone to achieve Personal GREATEST OUTCOME.
-I speak and work quickly by nature, so the best match for me is a self-advocating student who sets pace.
-If you are used to a world that delivers a Yugo at Mercedes price, be assured you are getting a 1%.
+I speak and work quickly by nature, so the BEST match for me is a self-advocating student who sets the pace.
+I work with ALL STUDENTS and experience success with ADD/ADHD or other individual needs.

 Education & Certification

 Undergraduate Degree: The College of William And Mary - Bachelor of Science, Biology, General

 Graduate Degree: The University of Maine - Master of Science, Spatial Information Engineering

 Integrated Energy Therapist, Tarot Card Reader, Regional Theater, Big Brothers/ Big Sisters, Philanthropist

 Elementary School Math